noah-maupu/projet_hive/README.md

-# Components & Codes
+# External links

-Link to the Hackster.io page of the project :
+[Link to the Hackster.io page of the project] (https://www.hackster.io/noahmaupu/hive-monitoring-system-05767d)

-[Link]